SHeDAISY

 SHeDAISY (/ʃəˈdeɪzi/), originally the Osborn Sisters, was an American country music vocal group from Magna, Utah.
 The group consisted of sisters Kassidy, Kelsi, and Kristyn Osborn.
 Kassidy was the lead vocalist, and Kristyn the lead songwriter.
-Their name was derived from a Navajo term meaning "my little sister".
+Their name was derived from a Navajo term meaning 'my little sister'.

 The sisters were involved in music since their childhood, and recorded an unreleased album for RCA Records Nashville in the early 1990s.
-At the end of the decade, after assuming the name SHeDAISY, they signed with the former Lyric Street Records and released their debut album The Whole SHeBANG in 1999.
-This was followed a year later by the Christmas project Brand New Year, as well as the studio albums Knock on the Sky (2002), Sweet Right Here (2004), and Fortuneteller's Melody (2006).
-The Whole SHeBANG was certified platinum by the Recording Industry Association of America (RIAA), and Sweet Right Here was certified gold.
+At the end of the decade they began using the name SHeDAISY, and signed with Lyric Street Records who released their debut album The Whole SHeBANG in 1999.
+A year later they recorded a Christmas project Brand New Year, followed by studio albums Knock on the Sky (2002), Sweet Right Here (2004), and Fortuneteller's Melody (2006).
+The Whole SHeBANG is certified platinum by the Recording Industry Association of America (RIAA), and Sweet Right Here certified gold.